Our Therapy Team

 Elizabeth Spina, M.A., CCC-SLP is a supervising speech language pathologist at Speech Start, pa.
 She has a BA in Speech Pathology and Audiology and an MA in Speech Language Pathology.

 She assesses and treats children with a variety of speech and language disorders.
-Her experience lies in the areas of articulation and phonological disorders, receptive and expressive language disorders, semantic pragmatic disorder, autism spectrum disorder, and behavioral feeding in school-aged children.
+Her experience lies in the areas of articulation and phonological disorders, receptive and expressive language disorders, semantic pragmatic disorder, and autism spectrum disorder in school-aged children.
+She also has extensive experience in the evaluation and treatment of behavioral feeding difficulties and is trained in the TR-eat Model.
 Counseling families and implementing carryover home programs are also an important aspect of the treatment plan for each child.
 In addition to assessment and treatment, she is also a supervisor to some of the members of the Speech Start staff with whom she meets regularly to collaborate and discuss progress and future treatment goals.

 Marissa Nagy, M.S., CCC-SLP